rwieruch/blog_robinwieruch_content/blog/react-router-search-params/index.md

 <Sponsorship />

-A React tutorial which teaches you how to use **Search Params with React Router 6**.
+A React Router tutorial which teaches you how to use **Search Params with React Router 6**.
 The code for this React Router v6 tutorial can be found over [here](https://github.com/the-road-to-learn-react/react-router-6-examples).
 In order to get you started, create a new React project (e.g. [create-react-app](https://github.com/facebook/create-react-app)).
 Afterward, [install React Router](https://reactrouter.com/docs/en/v6/getting-started/installation#basic-installation) and read the following React Router tutorial to get yourself aligned to what follows next.

 <ReadMore label="React Router 6 Introduction" link="/react-router/" />

-Search Params are a powerful feature, because they enable you to capture state in a URL.
+Search Params (also called **Query Params**) are a powerful feature, because they enable you to capture state in a URL.
 By having state in a URL, you can share it with other people.
 For example, if an application shows a catalog of products, a developer will enable a user to search it.
 In React this would translate into a list of items (here: products) and a HTML input field for filtering them.

 Now there is a high chance that React developers will manage this search state with React's useState Hook.
 Which is fine for this one user, but bad for collaborating with other users.